Jim Wood - Senior Pastor

 Dr. Antipas Harris

 Antipas is no stranger to First Presbyterian.
-A professor in the School of Divinity at Regent University, Antipas leads and teaches students in the area of practical theology and urban ministry.
+Throughout his time as an associate professor in the School of Divinity at Regent University, Antipas lead and taught students in the area of practical theology and urban ministry.
 We enjoy his presence in our pulpit and in the Wednesday Evening Classes that he and Jim Wood co-lead throughout the year.
-He joined our staffas Theologian in Residence to help coordinate weekly adult discipleship classes and initiate ongoing connections between our community, city and other churches, positioning FPC as a leader in ministry efforts that cross-section the diverse resources in our area.
+He joined our staff as Theologian in Residence to help coordinate weekly adult discipleship classes and initiate ongoing connections between our community, city and other churches, positioning FPC as a leader in ministry efforts that cross-section the diverse resources in our area.
 He brings exciting new possibilities to our family of faith as we experience transformation together in Jesus Christ!